-As a matter of fact, there was not a mutual culture of the Guanches on the Canary Islands.
+There was not a mutual culture of the Guanches in the Canary Islands.
 Actually, those lived only in Tenerife.
 Nevertheless, for a long time, the cultural differences between the islands were ignored, therefore, some still refer to all Canarians as Guanches.

 Well, well, well – and then came the Catholic Kings in 1478.
 Obviously, they enforce their rule over the islands of Gran Canaria, Tenerife, and La Palma.
 Perfidiously, the conquest was not financed by the crown, but by the conquistadors themselves.
 Later, they would be compensated by the exploitation of the conquered territories.

 In the period that followed, the Canary Islands became part of the Kingdom of Castile.

 Although there were no armed conflicts in the Canary Islands during the Spanish Civil War, a large number of supporters of the local government and opponents of the Francoist troops were interned in camps.
 Many were murdered or disappeared.

 After Francisco Franco’s death, the Spanish Parliament passed the first autonomy statute for the Canary Islands in 1982.
 Today, the Comunidad Autónoma de Canarias is one of the country’s 17 autonomous communities.